-Seán Kelly MEP and Leader of Fine Gael in the European Parliament was joined this week in Brussels by Ireland South constituent group.
-Following an unfortunate cancellation of the proposed visit last month due to Storm Ophelia, MEP Kelly had the opportunity to welcome his visitors from Cork, Limerick, Clare and Tipperary and show them the inner workings of the European institutions and the work of their local MEP.
+Seán Kelly MEP and Leader of Fine Gael in the European Parliament was joined this week by Ireland-South constituent group.
+MEP Kelly had the opportunity to welcome his visitors from Cork, Kerry, Limerick, Wicklow, Clare, Carlow, Wexford, Kilkenny and Waterford to discover the inner workings of the European institutions and the work of their local MEP.

-As well as Brussels, the group paid a visit to some of Belgium’s other beautiful cities and towns.
-The constituents travelled to Ghent, Bruges, and Ypres, where they went sight-seeing, took a trip to the various museums and enjoyed guided tours.
+As well as Brussels, the group paid a visit to some of Belgium’s other beautiful cities and towns including Ghent and Bruges where they went sight-seeing, took a boat tour, and enjoyed some free time.

 “Welcoming my constituents of Ireland South to Brussels is always a great opportunity for me.
 Although I spend 3-4 days a week in my constituency, the other days in Brussels are filled with legislative activities, various meetings and sessions.
 Therefore, it was a pleasure to have my constituents experience this aspect of my work as well.”
 MEP Kelly noted, “We have been discussing Brexit and its impact on Ireland, data protection and cybersecurity, national and international trade developments, among other things.
 I am very grateful to the group for coming to visit Brussels and spend time in the European Parliament with me this week, and I hope that their time here was as much of a pleasure as it was for me to host them.”